truelossless/Knot.s/examples/All_in_one.md

 ![cat](https://i.ytimg.com/vi/0oBx7Jg4m-o/maxresdefault.jpg)

-You can also include local pictures, and it will be embedded in the pdf / html !
+You can also include local pictures, and it will be embedded in the pdf / html!

 ## Random citation